RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-manage-a-destructive-sampling-request.md

 - **Date received**: Enter the date the samples were received by the requesting institution.
 - **Received Comments**: Enter the response from the receiving institute here.

+## How to record denied requests/samples

+This is to be updated.

+1. Specimens denied solely for this request: Record the barcodes of the specimens denied in the Remarks field.
+If a separate field would be useful for this then a request can be raised.
+2. Specimens denied for any request: Record this information in the Internal Misc field of the specimen Preparation record.
+If a separate field would be useful for this then a request can be raised.
+3. Specimens denied for any other reason: Consider whether it is appropriate for the information to be recorded against the request or the existing herbarium specimen and use one of the two options above if possible.
+4. Number of specimens denied.
+If numbers are required for reporting then it could be possible to include a field to record the number of specimens denied within a request.

 Click **Save**.